ibm-satellite/academy-labs/aws/aws-access-roks-inet.md

     ibmcloud oc nlb-dns ls --cluster <cluster_name_or_ID>
     ```

-6. Add the public IP addresses of the hosts that are assigned as worker nodes to this cluster to your cluster's subdomain.
+6. Add the public IP addresses of the hosts that are assigned as **worker nodes** to your cluster to your cluster's subdomain.
 Repeat this command for each host's public IP address.

     ```sh
     ibmcloud oc nlb-dns add --ip <public_IP> --cluster <cluster_name_or_ID> --nlb-host <hostname>
     ```

 7. Remove the private IP addresses from your cluster's subdomain.
-Repeat this command for all private IP addresses that you retrieved
+Repeat this command for all private IP addresses that you retrieved earlier.
-    earlier.

     ```sh
     ibmcloud oc nlb-dns rm classic  --cluster <cluster_name_or_ID> --nlb-host <hostname> --ip <private_IP>